CrispyDrone/BWSort/Main/ReplayParser.ReplaySorter.UI/README.md

 2. Using the `Use as input` functionality will result in a wrong reporting of the number of replays sorted or renamed.

 ## Towards the future
-1. Add additional filters based on units, and user defined build orders.
+1. Add additional filters for the search tab based on units, and user defined build orders.
 2. Allow sorting in place and add possibility to undo/redo.
 3. Add additional sort criteria such as `date`, `build order`, `game format`,...
-4. Add replay detail view with action history (i.e. build order) and some basic stats and graphs
+4. Add replay detail view with action history (i.e. build order) and some basic stats and graphs.
-5. Add map rendering in the replay list view based on map data inside the replay instead of needing to use image files
+5. Add map rendering in the replay list view based on map data inside the replay instead of needing to use image files.
+This requires sprites that are present inside a BW installation's MPQ file.
 6. Try to improve the parsing algorithm which will mean more reliable sorting, renaming, filtering,...:
    + This will fix team identification which is currently very buggy.
 Players are often reported to be on the same team even though they are opponents.
    + Match-up identification as a result is also buggy since players are not separated into the correct teams.